Remembering your bank details isn't easy

 PayID is a simple service that makes paying money into your account easier.
 You can create a PayID by choosing something easy to remember, like your phone number, and registering it with your bank.
 The next time you want someone to pay you, instead of sharing your BSB and account number, simply share your PayID.

 What is a PayID?

 In most cases, you can create a PayID in your participating financial institution’s mobile or online banking.
-A PayID means you can receive payments to the account of your choice without having to remember the account’s BSB and account number.

 Your PayID is information unique to you, like your phone number, email or ABN, that can be securely linked to your nominated bank account.

 Your PayID can be the same number as your phone number, your email or your ABN.
 Just check with your financial institution which options they offer.
-The key is to choose something you can easily remember.

 How does PayID work?

 The first step is to create your PayID.
 You can do this typically via your usual mobile or internet banking.

 Once you have created your PayID, the next time somebody needs to pay money into your bank account, you can give them your PayID instead of your BSB and account number.
 And if you need to pay someone else, simply ask them if they have a PayID.